 “You know what, Rory?”
 Rory opened his eyes, found Jules wearing a tired, half-delirious grin.
 “If it were that easy, I’d do it.
 If beating the shit out of you would actually set things right between us, I’d do it.
-I’d fucking hate it, but I’d do it.”
+I’d fucking hate it.
+It’s really not my style.
+But I’d do it.”

 Rory averted his gaze, swallowed the lump in the back of his throat.

 “But guess what?”
 Jules’s chin twitched.
 “Pain never cancels out pain.
 All you end up with is more pain.
 And believe it or not, I don’t like seeing you get hurt.
-In fact, I really fucking dislike—” He squeezed his eyes shut suddenly and bowed his head, breathing audibly through his nose.
-“Look.
-I can’t do what I have to do if I’m busy worrying what might happen to you because of me fucking something up.”
+In fact, I really fucking dislike—” He squeezed his eyes shut suddenly, bowed his head, breathing audibly through his nose.
+“Look—I can’t do what I have to do if I’m busy worrying what might happen to you because of me fucking something up.”